Version as of May 25, 2018

 Contact Information, Billing Information, Applicant Information, Optional Information and any other information you submit to Qubit to or through the Services are referred to collectively as “Data”.

-As you navigate Sites, Qubit may also collect information through the use of gathering tools, such as cookies and web beacons (“Website Navigational Information”).
+As you navigate Sites, Qubit may also collect information through the use of gathering tools, such as cookies, ETags and web beacons (“Website Navigational Information”).
 Website Navigational Information includes standard information from your web browser (such as browser type and browser language), your Internet Protocol (“IP”) address, and the actions you take on Sites (such as the pages viewed and the links clicked).

 3. Use of information collected (purpose and legal basis)